ericr6/ArbitrumGasEstimator/README.md

 # Transaction Fee Estimation for Arbitrum from iExec Bellecour or Arbitrum chain

-Python script to **estimate L1 and L2 gas fees on Arbitrum** for a given transaction observed in other chains.
-Support as input transactions from iExec Bellecour, Sepolia Arbitrum, Arbitrum, it is possible to add any EVM chain
+A Python script that estimates L1 and L2 gas fees on Arbitrum for a given transaction observed on other blockchains.
+It currently supports transactions from iExec Bellecour, Sepolia Arbitrum, and Arbitrum, with the flexibility to add support for any EVM-compatible chain.

-The script also converts fees into **USD** and, when analyzing a Bellecour transaction, **estimates what the fees would cost on Arbitrum**.
+The script also converts fees into **USD** and, when analyzing non Arbitrum transaction, **estimates what the fees would cost on Arbitrum**.

 More details: